 It is well known that FBI agents entering the counterfeit currency division spend a lot of time studying bills.
 At first, you might think they would study all the various ways that currency could be faked, but, instead, they first learn to be experts at the real thing.
 Then, it is easy to spot the phony bills.

 What does this have to do with correctional nursing?
 As you strive to develop skill in the unfamiliar area of dental conditions, it is helpful to know what normal looks like in order to spot a problem when you see it.
-Sure, knowing what meth mouth looks like and differentiating a partial from a bridge is helpful, but can you tell what a normal mouth looks like?
+Certainly knowing what the teeth of individuals using methamphetamine look like and knowing the difference between a partial and a bridge is helpful, but do you know what a normal mouth looks like?